Last updated on April 27th, 2020

 5) Melasti Beach

-A few years ago, Melasti Beach could’ve easily been the best beach in Uluwatu but there’s been rapid development in the area with resorts and beach clubs taking over.
+A few years ago, Melasti Beach was a hidden gem in Bali and could’ve easily been the best beach in Uluwatu but there’s been rapid development in the area with resorts and beach clubs taking over.

 But this doesn’t take away from the gorgeous white sandy shores and crystal clear water that made Melasti Beach so attractive in the first place.
 It’s incredible!